 is available wherever books are sold

 Vicki Brett-Gach is a Whole-Food Plant-Based Culinary Instructor, Certified Personal Chef, and a Master-Certified Vegan Lifestyle Coach.
-Vicki has been trained in Nutrition for a Healthy Heart, and in Dietary Therapy for Reversing Common Diseases, and holds certificates in Plant-Based Nutrition, in Culinary Coaching, and in Wellness Counseling.
+Vicki has been trained in Dietary Therapy for Reversing Common Diseases, and holds certificates in Plant-Based Nutrition, in Culinary Coaching, and in Wellness Counseling.
 She creates and shares easy whole food plant-based recipes on her popular blog, Ann Arbor Vegan Kitchen.